The Top 12 Best Supplements for Runners

 What supplements should runners take?

-There are several supplements that runners can take to keep their hormones and vitamins in balance.
+There are several dietary supplements that runners can take to keep their hormones and vitamins in balance.
 The common supplements for runners include iron, vitamin D, protein, and magnesium.

 Again, it is not advised to take supplements unless directed by your doctor.